 - Usernames and passwords for apps, services, servers, websites

 - Encryption keys

 - Secure notes

-Keychain Access is something like a rudimentary password manager for macOS.
+Keychain Access is something like a very basic password manager for macOS.
 It lets you view, add, and edit keychain entries.

-4. Tick the box next to “Show Password” at the bottom of the keychain detail window, then enter your administrator password to verify your authorization.
+4. Tick the box next to ‘Show Password’ at the bottom of the keychain detail window, then enter your administrator password to verify your authorization.

-This is most useful for recovering lost Wi-Fi account information or resurrecting ancient user accounts, but it can be used to recover any information stored in a keychain.
-You can remove entries by right-clicking and choosing “Delete (name).”
+This is most useful for recovering lost Wi-Fi account information or resurrecting ancient user accounts, but it can be used to retrieve any information stored in a keychain.
+You can remove entries by right-clicking and choosing “Delete (keychain entry name).”

-iOS and iPadOS devices don’t have an equivalent version of Keychain Access.
-Instead, they have a simple table view inside the Settings app.
+iOS and iPadOS don’t have an equivalent version of macOS’s Keychain Access.
+However, they offer a table view inside the Settings app.
 This still allows you to see and edit usernames and passwords, but you won’t find other credentials there.

 1. Open the Settings app.

-To remove entries from your keychain on iOS or iPadOS, tap the “Edit” button at the top of the window.
-Select the keychains you want to remove, then tap the trash icon to delete them.
-You can also edit entries individually by opening the their details page and using the text tools to edit their contents.
+To remove entries from your keychain in iOS or iPadOS, tap the Edit button at the top of your screen.
+Select the keychains you want to remove, then tap on Delete.
+You can also edit entries individually by opening their details page and using the text tools to edit their contents.

 iCloud Keychain vs. Local Keychain